jucordero/bpzv1/README.md

 from galaxy_type_prior import GALAXYTYPE_PRIOR

 ================================
 2) Example usage.
 ================================
 Use a text editor to look at bpzConfig.yaml.
 There you can make all the adjustments, set directory paths that you used to make within the BPZ code.

 To generate an exmaple yaml file run
 %>./bpzv1.py

 -- this write exampleBPZConfig.yaml to disk (if it doesn't already exist)

 To run the code

-%>./bpzv1.py PathToConfig.yaml PathToListofFitsFiles.fits
+%>./bpzv1.py PathToConfig.yaml PathToListofFitsFiles.fits ID

 PathToListofFitsFiles.fits can contain a * so that all files will be processsed separately

+ID is an integer to differentiate different runs

 where PathToConfig.yaml is a configuration file, that defines how to run the code.
 See bpzConfig.yaml for an example